Danko-Lab/proseq2.0/README.md

                    When --Force_deduplicate=TRUE, it will force the pipeline to perform PCR deduplicate even there is no UMI barcode (i.e. UMI1=0 and UMI2=0). [default: FALSE] --ADD_B1=0         The length of additional barcode that will be trimmed on the 5' of R1 read. [default: 0] --ADD_B2=0         The length of additional barcode that will be trimmed on the 5' of R2 read. [default: 0] --thread=1         Number of threads can be used [default: 1]

+--4DREG            Using the pre-defined parameters to get the most reads
+                   for dREG package.
+Please use this flag to make the bigWig files compatible with dREG algorithm.

 ```
 <img src="images/lib.png">